eternalmeg/scStoreWithServer/README.md

 Start the server with the following commands: npm start

+DB: in index.js chane productionDb in mongoose.connect(productionDb) with localDbUrl

 The server will run on port 3000.
 The database will be connected to localhost:27017, with the name scStore.